DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 The ‘set up interviews’ permission is now shown:

 - as an option when a user is invited
-- as an option when a user’s permission are changed
+- as an option when a user’s permissions are changed
 - in a user’s details, if the user being viewed has the permission
 - in the ‘user permissions’ section of the user’s account, if they have the permission